cieslakamil/vapor-game/README.md

 # vapor-game
-A 2D game in the web browser about to little demons called "vapors" fighting each other on a neon arena.
+A 2D game in the web browser about little demons called "vapors" fighting each other on a neon arena.